nazim806/Word-Guess-Game/README.md

  4. If you run out of guesses, you Lose the round

 **Tips:**

-   -- The [Guesses Remaining] countdown only goes down if you guess the wrong letter -- check to see the wrong guesses you already made at the bottom to narrow down your choices
+   The [Guesses Remaining] countdown only goes down if you guess the wrong letter.

+   Check to see the wrong guesses you already made at the bottom to narrow down your choices.

 **Tools/Languages Used:**